dam2onkid/passman/README.md

 - **Cost-Effective**: Efficient storage for large encrypted payloads without clogging the main chain.
 - **High Availability**: Redundant storage ensures your data is always accessible.

+## 🛡️ Smart Vault Protection (Safe)

+Passman introduces the **Safe** module - a unified security layer that protects your vault with two powerful mechanisms:

+### 🤝 Social Recovery

+Never lose access to your vault, even if you lose your keys.

+- **Multi-Signature Protection**: Designate trusted guardians (friends, family, or other devices) who can help you recover access.
+- **Threshold-Based**: Set a minimum number of guardian approvals required (e.g., 2 out of 3 guardians).
+- **Decentralized Trust**: No single guardian can access your vault alone - they must collaborate.
+- **Flexible Management**: Update your guardian list and threshold at any time.
+- **Secure Process**: Guardians vote on-chain to approve recovery to a new owner address.

+**How it works:**

+1. Set up guardians when creating a Safe (or update them later)
+2. If you lose access, request recovery through your guardians
+3. Guardians vote to approve the new owner address
+4. Once the threshold is met, ownership transfers automatically

+### ⏰ Deadman Switch

+Ensure your digital legacy is passed on to loved ones.

+- **Automatic Inheritance**: Designate a beneficiary who inherits your vault after a period of inactivity.
+- **Customizable Period**: Set the inactivity period (minimum 7 days) that suits your needs.
+- **Heartbeat System**: Regular activity automatically resets the timer - no manual action needed.
+- **Manual Heartbeat**: Explicitly record activity to reset the timer if desired.
+- **Secure Transfer**: After the inactivity period expires, only the designated beneficiary can claim ownership.
+- **Flexible Updates**: Change beneficiary or inactivity period at any time.

+**How it works:**

+1. Set up a beneficiary and inactivity period when creating a Safe
+2. Your activity automatically resets the deadman timer
+3. If inactive for the specified period, your beneficiary can claim the vault
+4. Ownership transfers on-chain, giving them full control

+### 🔐 Flash Loan Pattern

+The Safe uses an innovative "flash loan" pattern to maintain security while allowing vault operations:

+- **Temporary Access**: Borrow your vault capability (Cap) within a transaction.
+- **Guaranteed Return**: The Cap must be returned before the transaction completes.
+- **No Compromise**: Maintains all Safe protections while enabling normal vault operations.
+- **Seamless UX**: Users interact with their vault normally - the Safe works behind the scenes.

+### 🎛️ Flexible Configuration

+- **Optional Features**: Enable social recovery, deadman switch, both, or neither.
+- **Update Anytime**: Modify guardians, threshold, beneficiary, or inactivity period as needed.
+- **Disable Safe**: Remove Safe protection and return to direct vault ownership at any time.
+- **Event Tracking**: All Safe actions emit events for transparency and auditability.

 ## ⚙️ Technical Architecture

 How it all comes together: